eagle-io/docs/source/topics/account_settings/security/index.rst

 Administrators
 ---------------

 Administrators have full access to your account including unrestricted access to all Workspaces and most configuration settings for the account.
-There is no need to explicitly :ref:`Share a Workspace <node-configuration-workspace-sharing>` with any Administrators of the same account.
+There is no need to explicitly :ref:`Share a Workspace <node-configuration-workspace-security>` with any Administrators of the same account.
 If you would like a user to have restricted access to Workspaces, then *do not* add them as Administrators.
-Instead use :ref:`Workspace Sharing <node-configuration-workspace-sharing>` to add them as a User of a Workspace with an assigned role.
+Instead use :ref:`Workspace Sharing <node-configuration-workspace-security>` to add them as a User of a Workspace with an assigned role.

 Add a new administrators by entering their email addresses and click *Add*.
 Separate multiple email addresses with a comma.
 Remove administrators by clicking the trash icons.
 Click *Save* to confirm.